hanksnowdon/Portfolio/content/posts/nfl_cnn.md

 {{< figure src="eda.png"  alt=" " width="500px"  >}}

-The data for each play can also be visualized as seen here:
+The data for each play can also be visualized as seen here (vizualization code taken from this awesome [plotting function](https://www.kaggle.com/code/huntingdata11/animated-and-interactive-nfl-plays-in-plotly/notebook) created by Hunter Kempf):

 {{< video src="vid1.mov" width="640" >}}